DUE TO THE CURRENT RESTRICTIONS WE ARE CURRENTLY TRAINING REMOTELY, INTERACTIVELY & SAFELY

 • Certain food products, notably refined and processed “hyperpalatable” foods containing high amounts of sugar, salt and unhealthy fats which hijack your brain’s reward center, causing changes identical to those found in alcohol and in drug use.

-• Addiction also affects your frontal cortex, impairing your ability to control impatience, impulsivity, irritability and other mood states associated with addiction and withdrawal
+• Habitual behaviour also affects your frontal cortex, impairing our ability to control impatience, impulsivity, irritability and other mood states associated with addiction and withdrawal

 • Abuse, neglect and other trauma during your formative years can profoundly affect your frontal cortex and deliver epigenetic (relating to or arising from non-genetic influences on gene expression.) influences that make you more susceptible to addictions.

-My personal theory, this is more about gaining and maintaining an attachment during the early development of the brain, formative years.
+My personal theory, this is more about gaining and maintaining an attachment, denied during the early development of the brain in the formative years.

 Briefly, when we do not make that attachment with our parental others we find our selves attempting to make attachments with others, things or stimulants later in life.